apache/spark/docs/configuration.md

     and it is up to the application to avoid exceeding the overhead memory space shared with other non-JVM processes.
 When PySpark is run in YARN or Kubernetes, this memory is added to executor resource requests.

+    NOTE: Python memory usage may not be limited on platforms that do not support resource limiting, such as Windows.
   </td>
 </tr>
 <tr>